timothypratley/power-turtle/resources/public/conj2017-slides.md

 Not sure what I am doing, Love Mum

-* This is the error message you get when you typo a function call
+* When you typo a function call, this is the message you get
-  - if we can find a way to improve this, we can reach a larger audience
-  - good error messages are helpful to everybody, not just beginners
+* I'd like to replace this with something more helpful

 ---